June 24, 2021

 Everyone is super helpful at Law 365, a question is never looked as ‘silly’ and anyone will be happy to answer it for you.
 As an Associate I am still very much learning so I get a lot of support from the Senior Associates with any matter I have.Even if a Senior is busy with their own workload, I’m always made to feel like I’m a priority to them.

 The Senior Associates support each other too.
 This was apparent from my first day.
 You will never feel like you are completely on your own, if you need help someone is always willing to support you.
-I think the ‘no time recording’ really helps the team feel that they can take time to help each other.

 Using Microsoft Teams for everything takes a little bit of getting used to but it’s actually very simple to get the hang of it.
 There aren’t many lawyers’ offices that are literally paperless.
 It’s a big win for the environment!